tdebruyn/photo_organizer/README.md

 Changelog:
 2019-05-26, Version 0.0.0 : initial commit Discovering photos in subdirectories, renaming and deleting photos works.
+2019-06-10: replace deleted file with deleted icon

 TODO:
 * Option to move photos to new directory / create new sub directory
-* Replace photo with "deleted" icon after a photo is deleted
+* ~~Replace photo with "deleted" icon after a photo is deleted~~
 * Option to open photos with 3rd party app
 * Filter photos (size, date, ...)
 * Sort photos (date, name, ...)